-Missions and IPs should count an individual only once, regardless of the number of trainings received during the reporting year and whether the trainings covered different topics.
-If an individual is trained again during a following year, s/he can be counted again for that year.
+Counting trainees: Missions and implementing partners (IPs) should count an individual only once, regardless of the number of trainings received during the reporting year and whether the trainings covered different topics.
+If an individual is trained again during a following reporting year, s/he can be counted again for that year.
 Do not count sensitization meetings or one-off informational trainings.
 In-country and off-shore training are included.
-Training should include a nutrition-specific or nutrition-sensitive focus as defined in the USAID multi-sectoral nutrition strategy and any updated implementation guidance documents.
-Implementing agencies may encourage partner professional institutions (e.g. health facilities, agriculture extension offices, Universities, Ministries) to maintain a list of employees and trainings received.
+Training should include a nutrition-specific or nutrition-sensitive focus as defined in the USAID Multi-Sectoral Nutrition Strategy and any updated implementation guidance documents.
+Implementing agencies may encourage partner professional institutions (e.g. health facilities, agriculture extension offices, universities, ministries) to maintain a list of employees and trainings received.